 The IRB also functions independently, but in coordination with other committees, such as the Medical Economic Outcomes Committee (MEOC), Data/Safety Monitoring Board (DSMB), and the APMC Research Advisory Committee (RAC).
 The IRB makes its independent determination whether to approve or disapprove the protocol based upon whether or not human subjects are adequately protected.

-Please refer to the panel to the left to navigate through the website.
+Please refer to the panel to the left to navigate through the section.